0devs/node-config/docs/usage-planning.md

             } else {
                 return reject(
                     new Error(
-                        'maf-config-yml: options.fileRegex should be RegExp'
+                        '@0devs/config-yml: options.fileRegex should be RegExp'
                     )
                 );
             }